RenderKit/embree/doc/src/api.md

 - The packet tracing functions `rtcTraversableIntersect4/8/16` and `rtcTraversableOccluded4/8/16` are not supported in SYCL device side code.
-Using these functions makes no sense for SYCL, as the programming model is implicitely executed in SIMT mode on the GPU anyway.
+Using these functions makes no sense for SYCL, as the programming model is implicitly executed in SIMT mode on the GPU anyway.

 - Filter and user geometry callbacks stored inside the geometry